jorzel/hashnode/cl0cewph702m4qbnv4p0tei7n.md

 ## Summary
 All patterns were implemented using python plain classes and imperative mapping style (to underscore domain and persistance model separation).
 Class (value object) properties are read-only to ensure immutability.
 Because of that, queries must be performed by using tables instead of models (`select(model.__table__).where(...)` instead of `select(model).where(...)`).

 This project can also be found in the github repository: https://github.com/jorzel/value-object-persistance.
-Thanks,